Tinkoff/ng-event-plugins/README.md

     export class AppModule {}
     ```

 > `BrowserModule` or `BrowserAnimationsModule` must go first.
-You will see a warning if you mess the order.
+You will see an error thrown if you mess the order.

 2. Use new modifiers for events in templates and in `@HostListener`: